knative/docs/serving/using-external-dns-on-gcp.md

         - --txt-owner-id=my-identifier
 ```

-Use the following command to apply the manifest you choose to install
+Then use the following command to apply the manifest you chose to install
 ExternalDNS
 ```shell
 cat <<EOF | kubectl apply --filename -